photoprism/photoprism-docs/docs/getting-started/nas/zimaos.md

 [ZimaOS](https://www.zimaspace.com/) is the operating system of Zima home server devices such as the ZimaBoard, ZimaBlade, and ZimaCube.
 PhotoPrism is part of its App Store, where it is published and maintained by the ZimaOS team, so you can install it with a single click.

 Before setting up PhotoPrism on your device, we recommend that you check its CPU and memory configuration.
 For a good user experience, it should be a 64-bit system with [at least 2 cores and 3 GB of RAM](../index.md#system-requirements).
-Indexing large photo and video collections also benefits greatly from [using SSD storage](../troubleshooting/performance.md#storage), especially for the database and cache files.

-!!! tldr ""
-    Should you experience problems with the installation, we recommend that you ask the [ZimaSpace community](https://discord.gg/f9nzbmpMtU) for advice, as we cannot provide support for third-party software and services.
-Also note that third-party integrations may not provide direct access to config files or the command line, so you might not be able to use all features and config options.

 !!! note ""
     The App Store installs PhotoPrism as a single container without a separate database server, so your index is stored in an [SQLite](../troubleshooting/sqlite.md) database file.
 Since [SQLite is not a good choice](../faq.md#should-i-use-sqlite-mariadb-or-mysql) for users who require scalability and high performance, we recommend using MariaDB before indexing a large library.
 MariaDB is not included in the app, so it must be installed separately and then [configured manually](../advanced/databases.md#configuration).